 Know the terrain where you ride.
 Ride cautiously in unfamiliar areas.
 Stay alert for holes, rocks, or roots in the terrain, and other hidden hazards which may cause the ATV to upset.

-Go slowly and be extra careful when operating

-on unfamiliar terrain.
+WARNING!The ATV could go out of control if you do not have enough time to react to hidden rocks, bumps, or holes.
+Go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating the ATV.
+[EWB01531]